 EpistemIQ

-AI Governance Architecture for Regulated Industries
+Patent-Pending Information-Theoretic Method for AI Governance in Regulated Industries

 The Challenge